k3nfalt/flower/baselines/dasha/README.md

 python -m dasha.main # this will run using the default settings in `dasha/conf`

 # you can override settings directly from the command line
+# The following commands create a new directory for the dataset, and then it runs an experiment with the step size 0.5.
+# Instead of the full, non-compressed vectors, each node sends a compressed vector with only 10 coordinates.
 mkdir -p $HOME/.flower/tmp_dataset
 python -m dasha.main dataset.path_to_dataset=$HOME/.flower/tmp_dataset method.strategy.step_size=0.5 compressor.number_of_coordinates=10